Can I use a backpack as cabin luggage?

 What size backpack is best for flying?

-Do backpacks count towards airline weight limits?
+Do backpacks count towards my airline baggage allowance?

 Continue planning your journey: